Bakusō Kyōdai Let's & Go!!: Supporting characters

 Also known as "Mini 4 Fighter" (ミニ四ファイター, Mini Yon Faitā), he is the emcee, announcer, and commentator for most Mini 4WD races.
 Have a crush on Ms. Manami, Go's teacher.
 In the anime, he owns a legendary Mini 4WD called "Shining Scorpion" given to him by Dr. Tetshin before his retirement in racing.
 In the manga, he owns a star-and-striped machine that resembles Victory Magnum, the "Fighter Magnum VFX".
-In MAX, he went to America along with the members of TRF Victorys, Dr. Tsuchiya, Dr. Tesshin and Jiromaru.
+In MAX, he went to America along with the members of TRF Victory's, Dr. Tsuchiya, Dr. Tesshin and Jiromaru.
 But due to his inability to speak English, he then came back to Japan, donning a mask and disguising himself as the "Masked Fighter" while doing commentary for Mini 4WD races.
 He would then reveal his identity as Mini 4 Fighter by removing his mask in the 48th episode of MAX.